Engee documentation

 Details

-• If the Input Pattern Coordinate System parameter is set to az-el, Q is equal to the length of the vector specified by the Elevation angles (deg) parameter, and P is equal to the length of the vector specified by the Azimuth angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to az-el, then Q is equal to the length of the vector specified by the Elevation angles (deg) parameter, and P is the length of the vector specified by the Azimuth angles (deg) parameter.

-• If the Input Pattern Coordinate System parameter is set to phi-theta, then is equal to the length of the vector specified by the Theta Angles (deg) parameter, and is equal to the length of the vector specified by the Phi Angles (deg) parameter.
+• If the Input Pattern Coordinate System parameter is set to `phi-theta', then is equal to the length of the vector specified by the Theta Angles (deg) parameter, and — the length of the vector specified by the Phi Angles (deg) parameter.

-• If the parameter is an array to to , each page to of the array specifies the pattern for the corresponding frequency specified in the Operating frequency vector (Hz) parameter.
+• If the parameter is an array on on , then each page on The array sets the radiation pattern for the corresponding frequency specified in the parameter Operating frequency vector (Hz).

 Dependencies